 Bursitis and Your Claim for VA Benefits

-Bursitis is a condition that occurs when small, fluid-filled sacs that cushion the bones and muscles near joints become enflamed.
-It is commonly experienced at the shoulder, elbow, and hip joints, but it can also affect other joints that perform repetitive motions.
+Bursitis occurs when small fluid-filled sacs that cushion the bones and muscles near joints, called bursae, become inflamed.
+Bursitis is commonly experienced at the shoulder, elbow, and hip joints but can also affect other joints that perform repetitive motions.

 Bursitis may result in pain, swelling, or joint stiffness.
 Resting the affected joint may relieve symptoms, but recurrent flare-ups may occur, especially if you resume normal activity with the affected joint.

-Bursitis was one of the most common types of disabilities claimed by new veterans disability recipients in the 2015 fiscal year.
-Over 36,000 veterans were approved for disability benefits during this year.
+Bursitis was one of the most common types of disabilities claimed by new disability recipients in the 2015 fiscal year.
+Over 36,000 veterans were approved for disability benefits for bursitis during FY 2015.

 Applying for Disability Benefits for Bursitis

-The usual rules of VA disability compensation apply—a veteran must prove that they have a current, diagnosed disability, and that it was caused by an event that occurred during their military service.
+To receive VA compensation for bursitis, a veteran must prove that they have a current diagnosed disability, and that it was caused by an event that occurred during their time serving in the military.

 If you believe that repetitive use of joint during your military service contributed to your current bursitis, you should note this in your application as well, and have your doctor give an opinion on the cause of your bursitis.